1513 Beginning Acting (3) F

 Practical application of all processes and types of stage makeup.
 Theatre majors only.

-3033 Theatre Management (3) SP Offered even-numbered years
+3033 Theatre Management (3) SP Offered odd-numbered years

 Familiarizes students with the fundamentals of running a professional or educational theatrical program (administration and budgeting, grant writing, season selection, box office, house management and marketing) as well as the practical and theoretical aspects of stage management for theatrical productions.

 Improvisational techniques explore the inner sources of spontaneous creation by exercising commitment and creative freedom in each moment of performance.
-Students will study improvisational theory and enact performance sessions designed to build spontaneous awareness.
+Students study improvisational theory and enact performances designed to build spontaneous awareness.
+Prerequisite: TH 1513.

 3073 Scene Design (3) F Offered even-numbered years

 This course will allow students to develop drafting, rendering, painting, model-making and communication skills.
 Students will study historical, as well as contemporary, design techniques.
-Prerequisites: Theatre 2453, 3023.
+Prerequisite: Theatre 2453.

-3083 Musical Theatre History (3) F Offered odd-numbered years
+3083 Musical Theatre History (3) SU Offered odd-numbered years

 An online course involving watching musicals and reading about their history, this class will teach students about the evolution of the American musical.

 This course defines the role of dramaturgy as literary advisor in the process of producing plays.
-Various methods of research into the historical, cultural, and literary background of a play will be discussed and applied.
+Various methods of research into the historical, cultural, and literary background of a play are discussed and applied.

 3403 Methods of Teaching Theatre (3) Offered on demand